TUMFTM/teleoperated_driving/README.md

 * Install the dependencies of each respective package.
 A list of dependencies with install commands is found in each package's README.
 Alternatively, use the docker images from the folder `docker`.
 * Create the config of your vehicle with the corresponding `vehicleID`, following the template in the `tod_vehicle_interface/tod_vehicle_config` package.
+* Several nodes are waiting for the `vehicleID` to be available on the parameter server.
+See package `tod_core` for more details.
 * Build and source the workspace.

   ```bash